 He has been involved in many appellate decisions which shaped the development of employment law in New Jersey, and has a broad range of experience in collective bargaining/labor arbitration/NLRB practice in the private sector, and collective negotiations/PERC practice in the public sector, along with the federal and state Departments of Labor.
 He handled a Teamsters negotiations for several gas distributorships in the Northeast, including the successful handling of a one-month strike.
 He has handled a variety of issues concerning construction contractors such as disputes with unions and union funds over pre-hire agreements and prevailing wage issues.
 He has represented clients in state court Chancery proceedings and federal court cases involving minority shareholder rights, employment and non-compete matters, and internal disputes among joint venture members, shareholders, partners, officers, and employees in food operations, distributorships, and professional partnerships.

 He represented the contract purchaser of a casino in a dispute involving purchase rights, insureds in coverage dispute matters concerning environmental and asbestos policies; and in matters in federal court representing a medical group in a qui tam action under the False Claims Act by former hospital employees involving Medicare claims and payments; a defendant in a dispute over sports memorabilia allegations involving an NFL team; and a professional liability suit against a law firm.
 He recently successfully represented a national auto parts distributor in several federal court matters alleging discrimination claims, and an engineering company regarding FMLA claims.
 He served as a court-appointed special master, then mediator, in a dispute among the family shareholders of a restaurant chain.
-He has also served as a Hearing Examiner for Essex and Hudson Counties.
+He has also served as a Hearing Examiner for Essex County, Hudson County and the City of Elizabeth Police Department.
 As a mediator, he has mediated over a hundred matters in cases involving labor and employment law, internal entity disputes, business disputes, non-competition and confidentiality issues, and professional liability.

-He currently serves as the New Jersey State Delegate to the ABA House of Delegates, where he has been a delegate since 2003, and serves on the ABA Nominating Committee.
+He served as the New Jersey State Delegate to the ABA House of Delegates (2011-2020) and on the ABA Nominating Committee.
+He was a member of the House of Delegates from 2003-2020.
 He served as Chair of the Coordinating Council of the ABA Center for Professional Responsibility, as Chair of the ABA Commission on Multijurisdictional Practice, and Chair of the ABA Center for Professional Responsibility/ABA Section Officers Conference Joint Committee on Ethics and Professionalism.
 The Report and Recommendations of the ABA Commission on Multijurisdictional Practice concerning RPC 5.5 have now been adopted by forty-six states.
 He served as the Third Circuit representative on the ABA Board of Governors (2006-2009), including being a member of its Executive Committee, Chair of the ABA Operations and Communications Committee, and Board Liaison to the Conference of Federal Trial Judges; Committee on Disaster Preparedness, and the Law Student Division.
 He also served as a member of the ABA Standing Committee on Strategic Communications.
 He is a former Managing Director and Council Member of the ABA Section of Litigation, Co-Chair of the Task Force on the Merit Selection of Judges, and Chair of its Committee on Employment and Labor Litigation.
 He served as a NITA Faculty Member to teach legal services trial skills in Newark.
 He served as Chair of the successful campaign to elect Paulette Brown the first woman of color to be President of the ABA.

 He is former President of the New Jersey State Bar Association, former Chair of its Labor and Employment Section, and a former member of the NJ State Bar Foundation Board of Trustees.
 He served on the Steering Committee of the Foundation Capital Campaign to make improvements to the New Jersey Bar Center.
+He has served on the NJSBF Nominating Committee (2018-2021).
 During his term as President, he initiated the Pipeline Task Force to encourage minority students in grade and high schools to become lawyers and judges; the Task Force on Disaster Planning, to assist lawyers and the legal system to respond to disasters, and involved the NJSBA in the Military Assistance Program to assist returning veterans from Iraq and Afghanistan.
 While President, he also served with the Judicial and Prosecutorial Appointments Committee.

 He has spoken and lectured on over one hundred programs on labor and employment issues, litigation, legal ethics, and the profession ranging from being the organizer/moderator of the NJICLE Annual Labor Law Forum for twenty-five years to lecturing at the NJ Judicial College and addressing the Conference of Chief Justices on issues concerning multijurisdictional practice.